boa-dev/boa/CONTRIBUTING.md

 - Test - (there is no shortcut, you'll need to make one) - Runs `Cargo Test`.
   I personally set a shortcut of shift+cmd+option+T (or shift+ctrl+alt+T)

-If you don't want to install everything on your machine, you can use the Dockerfile.
-Start VSCode in container mode (you may need the docker container plugin) and use the Dockerfile.

 ## Testing

 Boa provides its own test suite, and can also run the official ECMAScript test suite.
 To run the Boa test